Custom package

 If True, new will be True if new users are muted on join.

-changed_default_banned_rights
+property changed_default_banned_rights

 Whether the default banned rights were changed or not.